Chupacabra: Related legends

-The "Ozark Howler", a large bear-like animal, is the subject of a similar urban legend.
+The "Ozark Howler", a large bear-like animal, is the subject of a similar legend.

 The Peuchens of Chile also share similarities in their supposed habits, but instead of being dog-like they are described as winged snakes.
 This legend may have originated from the vampire bat, an animal endemic to the region.

-In the Philippines, another legendary creature called the Sigbin shares many of the chupacabra's descriptions.
+In the Philippines the Sigbin shares many of the chupacabra's descriptions.